carlosmiguelcabrera/Analog_Clock/README.md

-# Analog Clock Tribute Page
+# Analog Clock App

-This project is a tribute page that showcases a simplistic analog clock, inspired by FreeCodeCamp's curriculum.
-It demonstrates basic HTML, CSS, and JavaScript skills while providing an interactive analog clock experience.
+This project is a tribute page that showcases a analog clock, inspired by FreeCodeCamp's curriculum.
+It demonstrates HTML, CSS, and JavaScript skills while providing an interactive analog clock experience.

-You can view the live tribute page [here](https://carlosmiguelcabrera.github.io/Reloj_Analogo/).
+You can view the live page [here](https://carlosmiguelcabrera.github.io/Reloj_Analogo/).

 ## Objectives